MARVELS LANE PRIMARY SCHOOL

 Children’s and Families Act 2014

 We are committed to providing equal opportunities to all groups of learners regardless of their age, gender, ethnicity, impairment, attainment or background.
 We are aware that we may need to adapt our provision for different groups of learners, for example:

-- Children with special educational needs and/or those who are disabled;
+- Children with special educational needs;

 - Children learning English as an additional language (EAL);

 - Children with social, emotional and behavioural difficulties;

 - Children looked after by the local authority; (LAC)

 - Children who are more able or gifted and talented in a specific area.